jackljk/Power-Transformation-Lab-Scraper/docs/custom-templates.md

 - `{no_pages}`: Instructions for single vs multi-page extraction
 - `{filters}`: Any filtering criteria

+Which are used for different scraping scenarios more customization.dynamic placeholder is a **WIP**

+**See Templates to get a better understanding**

 ## Built-in Templates

 ### 1. Default Template